The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Trauma/PTSD

-• emotional and social quality of life
+• Emotional and social quality of life

-• hope
+• Hope

-• and functioning
+• Overall functioning

 Substance Abuse & Addiction